Ornithologist can beeline to Belgaum

 The five water ponds nestled in small area of bamboo forest on Belgaum-Hindalga Road near Military Ganapathi Temple, maintained by the Maratha Light Infantry Regimental Centre (MLIRC), are not just ecological habitats of sorts for a few species of birds but also significant to the environment of the city.
 They are now home for over two dozen bird species.

-e not open to the public.
+However, these ponds, known as "Argan Talab" until converted into what is now known as "Watermanship Training Area and Nature Workshop" about 17 years ago, are not open to the public.
 According to a MLIRC officer looking after the maintenance of these fenced ponds, they are used for imparting training in swimming for the commandos.

 Yet, one can take a break to watch different species of birds hovering over them.
 Some of them even nest and help in multiplying the species.